kazu2012/ducban.github.io/_posts/2016-05-06-is-it-an-emoji.md

 title: Is It an Emoji?
 categories: [lists]
 tags: [web designers, web design, medium, unsplash, founder mantras, mantra, founder, user interface, showcase, uyi, button, placement, b3, the owner]
 description: Spoiler alert!
-This article is an amazingly good read about webdesigners and their medium to create their works..
+This article is an amazingly good read about webdesigners and their medium to create their works.
 ---